litestar-org/litestar/docs/usage/routing/parameters.rst

 ---------------------------------

-Sometimes you might want to "remap" query parameters to allow a different name in the URL than what's being used in the handler function.
+Sometimes you might want to "remap" query parameters to allow a different name in the URL than what is being used in the handler function.
 This can be done by making use of :func:`Parameter <.params.Parameter>`.

 .. literalinclude:: /examples/parameters/query_params_remap.py